You can now easily draw beautiful spiral and helix shapes in Sketch

 - You can also draw helix shapes at a specified angle in parallel projection to use in the ever more popular 3D-ish isometric illustrations.

-- You can get the plugin here.
+- You can get the plugin here (or install it via Sketch Runner).
 There’s also a separate Sketch file with a tutorial and some examples that you can download.

 - The shortcut for the plugin is